 Weston-on-the-Green has a rich historic environment with 33 listed buildings, a conservation area and potential archaeological interest, and its rural character is maintained by views into the open lowland landscape on the west, north and eastern sides of the village.
 There is, therefore, potential for new development to have significant effects on the heritage assets within the village, depending on where the development takes place.
 Much is made in the Conservation Appraisal of the open verges which characterise parts of the village, mainly in the northern half.
 However, aside from these, the village has little public space other than the playing field on Church Lane.
 Therefore the preservation of the open spaces in the village, which are under threat from inappropriate development or use for parking, is important to conserve the character of the village and the rural setting beyond the boundaries.

-In Weston-on-the-Green, there is a ‘potential priority habitat’ area known as ‘the Schoolfield’ that forms a link between existing preserved areas of rich biodiversity in the parish, including the Weston Fen SSSI, the ancient woodland Weston Wood, and the adjacent Conservation target areas of Otmoor and Kirtlington and Bletchingdon Park and Woods (see Figure 16).
+In Weston-on-the-Green, there is a ‘potential priority habitat’ namely that part of the area known as ‘the Schoolfield’ that lies within flood zones 2 and 3.
+This forms a link between existing preserved areas of rich biodiversity in the parish, including the Weston Fen SSSI, the ancient woodland Weston Wood, and the adjacent Conservation target areas of Otmoor and Kirtlington and Bletchingdon Park and Woods (see Figure 16).

 Additional to the policies and actions in this Plan, it is the intention of the Parish Council to oversee or to ensure that the Green Spaces and priority habitats are suitably managed, to maintain and enhance biodiversity and, where possible, to create new habitats for wildlife.
-This includes the valuable areas this Plan proposes to protect (see policy C1 and Appendix F) and the areas designated as Local Green Spaces (see Appendix G).
+This includes the valuable areas this Plan proposes to protect (Appendix F) and the areas designated as Local Green Spaces (see Appendix G).
 We will make clear that

 policy ESD10 of the Local Plan is rigorously applied to all the open green spaces and areas which have heritage assets in the village.
 A management plan will evaluate and identify strategies to promote the restoration of wild plants and habitats in open areas such as meadows; look at ways to support biodiversity on the Churchyard (Wildlife in Churchyards Guidance Note, Church Buildings Council, section 55(1)(d) of the Dioceses, Mission and Pastoral Measure 2007); manage and create hedgerows and improve the village ponds to protect freshwater wildlife.